berenm/opengl-specification/src/egl/EGL 1.4 Specification.pdf.rst

 OpenGL or OpenGL ES context consists of two parts: one to hold the client state and one to hold the server state.
 OpenVG does not separate client and server state.

-The OpenGL , OpenGL ES , and OpenVG client APIs rely on an implicit context used by all entry points, rather than passing an explicit context parameter.
+The OpenGL , OpenGL ES , and OpenVG client APIs rely on an *implicit* context used by all entry points, rather than passing an explicit context parameter.
 The implicit context for each API is set with EGL calls (see section 3.7.3).
-The implicit contexts used by these APIs are called current contexts.
+The implicit contexts used by these APIs are called *current contexts*.

 Each thread can have at most one current rendering context for each supported client API ; for example, there may be both a current OpenGL ES context and